dwiputris/Machine-Learning-with-Business-Metrics/README.md

 The parameters of each well are known already.
-The target of this machine learing is to find prediction of volume, that is numerical, continuous.
+The target of this machine learning is to find prediction of volume, that is numerical, continuous.
 Hence the model needed is the regression one.
 One location with the highest margin will be found.
 From those three location, wells are to be sampled using bootstrapping method.